Lanmeur: Climate

-Lanmeur has a oceanic climate (Köppen climate classification Cfb).
+Lanmeur has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Lanmeur is 11.5 C. The average annual rainfall is 984.9 mm with December as the wettest month.
 The temperatures are highest on average in August, at around 17.0 C, and lowest in January, at around 6.7 C. The highest temperature ever recorded in Lanmeur was 36.1 C on 2 August 1990; the coldest temperature ever recorded was -10.5 C on 17 January 1985.

 Population

 Inhabitants of Lanmeur are called in French Lanmeuriens.

 Breton language

-In 2008, 15.26% of primary-school children attended bilingual schools, where Breton language is taught alongside French.
+In 2008, 15.26% of primary-school children attended bilingual schools, where the Breton language is taught alongside French.